 Types of Brakes

-There are two main types of brakes: ones that work on the rims and ones that work on discs.
-Rim types include cantilever, sidepull and V-brakes.
+There are two main types of brakes: ones that work on the rims and ones that work on discs attached to the hubs.
+Rim types include cantilever, side-pull and V-brakes.
 There are also hydraulically operated rim brakes although they are mainly seen In Europe.
 Rim brakes gradually wear through the walls of the rims which is obviously not good as touring bike brakes.
 Also, for all rim brakes to be effective, the wheel still needs to be kept ‘true’, whilst wheel trueness is a non-issue with disc brakes.

 Disc types broadly fall into two subgroups, cable operated (or “actuated”) and hydraulically operated.
-Disc brake rotors (the disc that the caliper squeezes onto) do wear out but they are made from special steels and a rotor might last more than 50,000km.
+Disc brake rotors (the disc that the calliper squeezes onto) do wear out but they are made from special steels and a rotor might last more than 50,000km.
 By comparison, rim brakes can render a front rim useless in 15-20,000km.
-Rain and mud, city riding and bigger loading make this worse.
+Rain and mud, city riding and heavier loading make this worse.

 Disc Brakes on Touring Bikes

 In about 2005, cable operated disc brakes, started to appear on long distance touring bikes.
 Developers took it slowly as there is a reluctance to experiment in the touring bike category.
 The bikes need to survive everywhere.
-However, cable operated rim brakes did give way to cable operated disc brakes as they just work better.
+However, cable operated rim brakes soon gave way to cable operated disc brakes as they just worked better.

 Meanwhile, in the MTB world, by 2010, all but the most basic bikes had converted from cable to hydraulic disc.
 There were some problems 20 years ago but they have been all ironed out.
 Comparable performance and the lack of evidence of actual problems were clear to see.
 Now that confidence in hydraulics has spread to other styles and ‘disciplines’ in the cycling world.